Daisuke-c4b/rakuten-trading-dashboard/replit.md

 ## Frontend Architecture
 - **Framework**: Streamlit - A Python-based web application framework chosen for its simplicity in creating data-driven applications with minimal frontend code
 - **Image Processing**: PIL (Python Imaging Library) - Handles image upload and preprocessing before sending to the AI model
+- **Data Visualization**: Plotly - Interactive charting library for realized profit/loss graphs and ticker analysis
+- **Data Processing**: Pandas - DataFrame manipulation for CSV data analysis with Shift-JIS encoding support
-- **Rationale**: Streamlit provides rapid prototyping capabilities and built-in components for file uploads, making it ideal for an AI-powered analysis tool
+- **Rationale**: Streamlit provides rapid prototyping capabilities and built-in components for file uploads, making it ideal for an AI-powered analysis tool combined with financial data visualization

 ## Backend Architecture
 - **Language**: Python - Selected for its strong ecosystem in data analysis, AI/ML integration, and financial applications